 Speak to us today, the first appointment is obligation free and available at no additional charge.

-Issued by Togethr Trustees Pty Ltd ABN 64 006 964 049, AFSL 246383 ("Togethr"), the trustee of the Equipsuper Superannuation Fund ABN 33 813 823 017 ("the Fund").
-The information contained herein is general information only and does not take into account your personal financial situation or needs.
-You should consider whether this information is appropriate to your personal circumstances before acting on it and, if necessary, you should also seek professional financial advice tailored to your personal circumstances.
-Where tax information is included, you should consider obtaining personal taxation advice.
-Before making a decision to invest in the Equipsuper Superannuation Fund, you should read the appropriate Product Disclosure Statement (PDS) and Target Market Determination for the product which are available at equipsuper.com.au.
-Financial advice services may be provided to members by the trustee’s related entity Togethr Financial Planning Pty Ltd (ABN 84 124 491 078; AFSL 455010). *Past performance is not an indication of future performance.
+Issued by Togethr Trustees Pty Ltd ABN 64 006 964 049, AFSL 246383 ("Togethr"), the Trustee of Equipsuper ABN 33 813 823 017 ("Equip Super").
+The information contained is general advice and information only and does not take into account your personal financial situation or needs.
+You should consider whether this information is appropriate to your personal circumstances before acting on it and, if necessary, you should seek professional financial advice.
+Where tax information is included, you should consider obtaining taxation advice.
+Before making a decision to invest in Equip Super, you should read the Product Disclosure Statement (PDS) and Target Market Determination (TMD) for the product which are available at equipsuper.com.au.
+Financial advice may be provided to members by Togethr Financial Planning Pty Ltd (ABN 84 124 491 078 AFSL 455010) – a related entity of Togethr.
+Past performance is not a reliable indicator of future performance.